 Youtube is a fantastic resource for studying German.
 Similar to podcasts, they’re a great way to add some extra listening practice to your study routine.
-While they may lack the built-in structure of some online German courses, they’re nevertheless super useful.
+While they may lack the built-in structure of some online German courses or even apps, they’re nevertheless super useful.

 Incorporating Youtube videos into your routine can make studying German a lot more fun.
 Not only that, since they’re created by native German speakers, you’ll get a more in-depth look at what the life of a German “Youtuber” or “Vlogger” is all about.